Beaumaris: Education

 Beaumaris is served by one primary school.
 Its 300-year-old grammar school moved to nearby Menai Bridge in 1963 and became the comprehensive Ysgol David Hughes.

+Transport

+The town is served by regular buses connecting it to Bangor, Benllech, Llangefni, Llangoed, Menai Bridge and Red Wharf Bay.
+Buses are operated by both Arriva Buses Wales and Gwynfor Coaches.

+The nearest active railway stations to the town are both Llanfairpwll and Bangor.
+Despite never having its own railway station, the town was once served by the Red Wharf Bay branch line.
+The nearest station on that line was located in Pentraeth, which opened in 1908 but closed in 1930.
+The line then closed in 1956.

 Demographics

 Languages

-According to the United Kingdom Census 2021, 36.8 per cent of all usual residents aged 3+ in Beaumaris can speak Welsh.
-56.3 per cent of the population noted that they could speak, read, write or understand Welsh.
+According to the United Kingdom Census 2021, 36.8 per cent of Beaumaris residents can speak Welsh.
+56.3 per cent of the population said that they could speak, read, write or understand Welsh.

-The 2011 census noted 39.5 per cent of all usual residents aged 3 years and older in the town could speak Welsh.
-The 2011 census also noted that 58.7 per cent of all usual residents aged 3+ who were born in Wales could speak Welsh.
-In 2001, 39.7 per cent of all usual residents aged 3+ in Beaumaris could speak Welsh.
-In 1981, 39.9 per cent of the population could speak Welsh; 10 people were monoglot Welsh speakers.
+The 2011 census found that 39.5 per cent of residents could speak Welsh.
+The 2011 census also found that 58.7 per cent of Welsh-born residents could speak Welsh.
+In 2001, 39.7 per cent of the population could speak Welsh.
+In 1981, 39.9 per cent could do so; 10 people were monoglot Welsh speakers.